-Prior to joining Agilex, Mr. Hoechst spent 19 years at Oracle Corporation in a variety of roles.
-Most recently, he was a Senior Vice President in the Public Sector Division, leading the technical professionals that supported Oracle’s Government clients in the United States and Canada.
+Prior to joining Agilex, Tim spent 19 years at Oracle Corporation in a variety of roles.
+Most recently, he was a Senior Vice President in the Public Sector Division, leading the technical professionals that supported Oracle’s government clients in the United States and Canada.
 Many of their innovations have become part of the Oracle product line and are used extensively by Oracle’s customers throughout the world.

-As the Chief Technology Executive for Oracle in the Public Sector, Mr. Hoechst was also a spokesperson for Oracle on technical and industry issues.
-He represented Oracle with customers, at conferences, on Capitol Hill, and in the media.
-He also served in an advisory capacity with several Government organizations addressing science and technology issues.
+As the Chief Technology Executive for Oracle in the public sector, he was also a spokesperson for Oracle on technical and industry issues, representing the company with customers, at conferences, on Capitol Hill, and in the media.
+He also served in an advisory capacity with several government organizations addressing science and technology issues.

-Mr. Hoechst joined Oracle in 1988 as a consultant and built information systems for many of Oracle’s largest federal customers including the Departments of Defense and Veterans Affairs, the Internal Revenue Service and the United States Postal Service.
-In 1990, he coauthored a book called Guide To Oracle as part of McGraw-Hill’s Database Experts Series.
+Tim joined Oracle in 1988 as a consultant and built information systems for many of Oracle’s largest federal customers including the Departments of Defense and Veterans Affairs, the Internal Revenue Service and the United States Postal Service.
+In 1990, he coauthored “A Guide To Oracle” as part of McGraw-Hill’s Database Experts Series.